ubiquitoustech/rules_vite/vite/private/README.md

 Things to improve

-1. pass config file to build
-2. allow for more flags to be set
-3. create toolchain? currently toolchains are not setup
+1. create package for rules to import with npm
-4. Improve docs for use
+2. Improve docs for use

+any configs or flags should be set in the config file now that it's available